grapher-android-app/GRAPHER/README.md

 That's why the app was picked up again as a INF219 project to restore the lost functionality and make it compatible with new, modern Android devices.
-This is the home to the new and improved version, made clear from the now capitalized name.
+This is the home to the new and improved version, made clear by the now capitalized name.

 # Changes from the original app